 - A grade of Satisfactory is awarded for credit earned through these programs and is not included in computed grade point averages.
 (In some special cases, where the major requires it, the letter grade will be awarded if provided.)

 - Credit earned through these programs does not fulfill the University residency requirement.

 - Credit is recorded on the student's permanent record after enrollment at the University.

-For more information on the credit for prior and alternative (CPAL) options or to see pre-approved courses and examinations on our transfer guides, visit our Transfer Students website.
+For more information on the PLA options or to see pre-approved courses and examinations on our transfer guides, visit our Transfer Students website.

-Students may demonstrate mastery of curriculum areas through Advanced Placement (AP), the College-Level Examination Program (CLEP), Cambridge International Exams, Dantes Subject Standardized Tests (DSST), International Baccalaureate (IB), or UExcel.
+Students may demonstrate mastery of curriculum areas through American Council on the Teaching of Foreign Languages (ACTFL), Advanced Placement (AP), the College-Level Examination Program (CLEP), Cambridge International Exams, Dantes Subject Standardized Tests (DSST), International Baccalaureate (IB), or UExcel.
 (See also Departmental Proficiency exams.)